sammiet03/Networking-Projects/EtherChannel/EtherChannel.md

 ##### What is an EtherChannel?
 - An EtherChannel allows you to bundle physical links together that will act as a single virtual link that can forward traffic.
 - Configuring an EtherChannel provides redundancy because if one of the bundled links fail, the remaining links will remain available.
+- -	A port channel switch-to-switch technique for grouping several Fast Ethernet or Gigabit Ethernet ports into 1 logical channel
+-	Layer 2 STP and Layer 3 routing protocols will treat bundled links as one – stops STP from performing blocking
+-	Single adjacency across the link can be formed

 ##### Configuring an EtherChannel
 ```